Summer Deals & Coupon Codes for 2023

 Tip #1.
 Control dryer settings

 The rule of thumb is that the dryer temperature selector shouldn’t go above “medium.”
 Using high-mode heating increases the heat damage to your clothes and may cause circuit burns and other mechanical issues.
-If you don’t have a high number of heating options, choose the temperature setting that doesn’t feel too hot when you put the palm of your hand next to the stream of air from the dryer.
+If you don’t have many heating options, choose the temperature setting that doesn’t feel too hot when you put the palm of your hand next to the stream of air from the dryer.

 Tip #2.
 Clean the drum of the dryer thoroughly

 Depending on the frequency of use, you should clean your appliance every couple of uses.
 Otherwise, you will see the dryer overheating and shutting off.
 Make sure the device is unplugged before you start cleaning.
 Instead, don’t use anything wet; instead, choose dry cotton pads, a clean makeup sponge, or a sock.
-To clean the exterior of the device, make a mixture of equal parts vinegar and warm water.
+To clean the device’s exterior, mix equal parts vinegar and warm water.

 Tip #3.
 Don’t overuse the dryer

 Try not to use the dryer for more than 40-50 minutes at one time.
 Although the overall lifespan of some models can go up to 1,500, don’t let the number trick you.
-It’s easy to overheat the coil and damage the inner circuits of the system if you keep the dryer on for an extended period of time.
-Don’t use a dryer as a household heater either.
+It’s easy to overheat the coil and damage the inner circuits of the system if you keep the dryer on for an extended period.
+Don’t use a dryer as a household heater, either.
 Since it was not designed for the purpose, you could increase the risks of fire hazards.
 Keep a timer nearby to track how long the appliance is running.

 Tip #4.
 Clean the lint screens